Consider imposing fines on passengers not wearing masks 'properly': DGCA to airports | Business

-Aviation regulator DGCA on Tuesday told airports to consider imposing spot fines, with the help of police authorities, on passengers who are found not wearing masks properly and not maintaining social distancing as per the COVID-19 rules.
+Aviation regulator DGCA on Tuesday told airports to increase surveillance to ensure COVID-19 norms are followed and consider imposing spot fines, with the help of police authorities, on passengers who are found not wearing masks properly and not maintaining social distancing.

 In a circular issued on Tuesday, the regulator said, ''During the surveillance of some airports, it has come to notice that compliance (of COVID-19 protocols) is not satisfactory.'' ''All airport operators, therefore, are requested to ensure that the instructions on COVID-19 protocol from the standpoint of wearing face mask properly, covering nose and mouth, as well as maintaining social distance norms within the airport premises are followed scrupulously,'' it said.